SchlossLab/severe-CDI/paper/paper-gfm.md

 There is not currently a consensus definition of CDI severity.
-Some scoring systems leverage clinical data available during the course of CDI, while others focus on adverse outcomes of CDI at 30 days after diagnosis (Ressler, Wang, and Rao 2021).
+Some scoring systems leverage clinical data available during the course of CDI, while others focus on adverse outcomes of CDI at 30 days after diagnosis (Ressler, Wang, and Rao 2021; Dieterle et al. 2020).
 We explored four different ways to define CDI cases as severe or not ([Figure 1](#fig-flowchart)).
-The “IDSA” definition of severe CDI is based on laboratory values collected on the day of diagnosis, with a case being severe if serum creatinine level is greater than or equal to $1.5 mg/dL$ and the white blood cell count is greater than or equal to $15 k/\mu L$ (L. Clifford McDonald et al. 2018).
-However, the IDSA score is known to be a poor predictor of adverse outcomes (Stevens et al. 2020), although it is straightforward to collect.
+The “IDSA” definition of severe CDI is based on laboratory values collected on the day of diagnosis, with a case being severe if serum creatinine level is greater than or equal to
+$1.5 mg/dL$ and the white blood cell count is greater than or equal to
+$15 k/\mu L$ (L. Clifford McDonald et al. 2018).
+However, the IDSA score is known to be a poor predictor of adverse outcomes (Stevens et al.
+2020), although it is straightforward to collect.
 The remaining definitions we employed focus on the occurrence of adverse outcomes, which may be more clinically relevant.
 The “attributable” severity definition is based on disease-related complications defined by the CDC, where an adverse event of ICU admission, colectomy, or death occurs within 30 days of CDI diagnosis, and the adverse event is determined to be attributable to the CDI by physician chart review (L. Clifford McDonald et al. 2007).
 However, physician chart review is time-consuming and has not been completed for all cases, so we defined “all-cause” severity where a case is severe if an adverse event occurs within 30 days of the diagnosis regardless of the cause of the adverse event.
 Finally, we defined a “pragmatic” severity definition that makes use of the attributable definition when available and falls back to the all-cause definition when chart review has not been completed, allowing us to use as many samples as we have available while taking physicians’ expert opinions into account where possible ([Figure 1](#fig-flowchart) B).
 We trained ML models to classify (in the case of the IDSA definition) or predict (in the case of the three other definitions) severity and determined how well OTU-based models perform for each definition.

 ## Model performance